10 Business Functions That Are Ready To Use Artificial Intelligence

 What about artificial intelligence as a tool of innovation?
 It can help us build a deeper understanding in nearly any industry, including healthcare and pharmaceuticals, financial, automotive, and more, while collecting and analysing tremendous amounts of information efficiently and accurately.
 This and machine learning can help us research problems and develop solutions that we’ve never thought of before.
 AI can automate many tasks, but it will also open the door to novel discoveries, ways of improving products and services as well as accomplishing tasks.
 Artificial intelligence helps R&D activities be more strategic and effective.

 Also called AIOps, AI for IT operations is often the first experience many organisations have with implementing artificial intelligence internally.
 Gartner defines the term AIOps as the “application of machine learning and data science to IT operations problems.”
-AI is commonly used for IT system log file error analysis, with IT systems management functions as well as to automate many routine processes.
+AI is commonly used for IT system log file error analysis and software consulting, with IT systems management functions as well as to automate many routine processes.
 It can help identify issues so the IT team can proactively fix them before any IT systems go down.
 As the IT systems to support our businesses become more complex, AIOps helps the IT improve system performance and services.

 In a business function with “human” in the name, is there a place for machines?
 Yes!
 Artificial intelligence really has the potential to transform many human resources activities from recruitment to talent management.
 AI can certainly help improve efficiency and save money by automating repetitive tasks, but it can do much more.
 PepsiCo used a robot, Robot Vera, to phone and interview candidates for open sales positions.
 Talent is going to expect a personalised experience from their employer just as they have been accustomed to when shopping and for their entertainment.
 Machine learning and AI solutions can help provide that.
 In addition, AI can help human resources departments with data-based decision-making and make candidate screening and the recruitment process easier.
 Chatbots can also be used to answer many common questions about company policies and benefits.